Richard Burton

-Burton was nominated for an Academy Award seven times, but never won.
+Burton was nominated for an Academy Award seven times but never won.
 He was nominated for his performances in My Cousin Rachel (1952), The Robe (1953), Becket (1964), The Spy Who Came In from the Cold (1965), Who's Afraid of Virginia Woolf?
-(1966), Anne of the Thousand Days (1969), and Equus (1977).
-He received numerous accolades including a BAFTA Award, a Golden Globe Award, and a Grammy Award.
+(1966), Anne of the Thousand Days (1969) and Equus (1977).
+He received numerous accolades, including a BAFTA Award, a Golden Globe Award and a Grammy Award.
 He received the Tony Award for Best Actor in a Musical for his portrayal of King Arthur in the Lerner and Loewe musical Camelot (1960).

-In the mid-1960s, Burton became a top box office star.
+In the mid-1960s, Burton became a top box-office star.
 By the late 1960s, he was one of the highest-paid actors in the world, receiving fees of $1 million or more plus a share of the gross receipts.
 Burton remained closely associated in the public mind with his second wife, Elizabeth Taylor.
 The couple's turbulent relationship, married twice and divorced twice, was rarely out of the news.

 Early life

 Childhood

 Burton was born Richard Walter Jenkins Jr. on 10 November 1925 in a house at 2 Dan-y-bont in Pontrhydyfen, Glamorgan, Wales.
-He was the twelfth of thirteen children born into the Welsh-speaking family of Richard Walter Jenkins Sr. (1876–1957), and Edith Maude Jenkins (née Thomas; 1883–1927).
-Jenkins Sr., called Daddy Ni by the family, was a coal miner, while his mother worked as a barmaid at a pub called the Miner's Arms in the village of Pontrhydyfen, where she met and married her husband.
+He was the twelfth of thirteen children born into the Welsh-speaking family of Richard Walter Jenkins Sr. (5 March 1876 – 25 March 1957), and Edith Maude Jenkins (née Thomas; 28 January 1883 – 31 October 1927).
+Jenkins Sr., called Daddy Ni by the family, was a coal miner, while his mother worked as a barmaid at a pub called the Miners Arms in the village where she met her husband.
+They married, without approval of her parents, at Neath Register Office on 24 December 1900.
 According to biographer Melvyn Bragg, Richard is quoted saying that Daddy Ni was a "twelve-pints-a-day man" who sometimes went off on drinking and gambling sprees for weeks, and that "he looked very much like me".
+Jenkins Sr. was badly burned in a mining explosion and his father Thomas relied on a wheelchair after a mining accident.

 He remembered his mother to be "a very strong woman" and "a religious soul with fair hair and a beautiful face".
 Richard was barely two years old when his mother died on 31 October, six days after the birth of Graham, the family's thirteenth child.
 Edith's death was a result of postpartum infections; Richard believed it occurred because of "hygiene neglect".
 According to biographer Michael Munn, Edith "was fastidiously clean", but her exposure to the dust from the coal mines resulted in her death.
-Following Edith's death, Richard's elder sister Cecilia, whom he affectionately addressed as "Cis", and her husband Elfed James, also a miner, took him under their care.
-Richard lived with Cis, Elfed and their two daughters, Marian and Rhianon, in their three bedroom terraced cottage on 73 Caradoc Street, Taibach, a suburban district in Port Talbot, which Bragg describes as "a tough steel town, English-speaking, grind and grime".
+Following Edith's death, Richard's elder sister Cecilia, whom he affectionately addressed as "Cis", and her husband Elfed James, also a miner, took him under their care until the age of seventeen.
+Richard lived with Cis, Elfed and their two daughters, Marian and Rhianon, in their three-bedroom terraced cottage on 73 Caradoc Street, Taibach, a suburban district in Port Talbot, which Bragg describes as "a tough steel town, English-speaking, grind and grime".